 Similarly, the Glidelight Ultralight skins grip well enough, but nothing special.
 Beginners might notice some slip in these, but intermediate to expert practitioners will have all the traction they need for all kinds of terrain and conditions.

 Grip characteristics of the products we tested don't vary as much as other characteristics.
-All but the Fischer ProFoil grab well enough for basically all intermediate to advanced backcountry skiers.
+All grab well enough for basically all intermediate to advanced backcountry skiers.
 That being said, there are subtle differences.
 The BD Ultralights grab the snow about as well as our main award winners.
-The full nylon fabric products, like the Black Diamond Ascension and G3 Alpinist High Traction grip the best and are best suited for beginner skinners.
+The full nylon fabric products grip the best and are best suited for beginner skinners.

-Even as compared to the other Black Diamond products, products using presumably the same glue composition, the Black Diamond Glidelite Ultralight is more prone to skin failure.
-The other light skins, like the Pomoca Climb Pro Mohair, are actually stiffer in the fabric backing but less tacky in terms of glue.
-The result, with the Pomoca at least, is better overall adhesion.
+Even as compared to the other Black Diamond products, products using presumably the same glue composition, the Glidelite Ultralight is more prone to skin failure.
+Other brands' light skins are actually stiffer in the fabric backing but less tacky in terms of glue.
+The result is better overall adhesion.
 Skin glue integrity isn't just a function of skin glue adhesion; one must consider all the variables, and fabric stiffness is an important variable.

 We noticed little notable about the icing resistance of the GlideLite Ultralight.
 They ice up about average, and icing problems can be addressed with scraping and waxing, at least in the short term.

 Packability and Weight

 This is where these skins shine.
 They are certainly the lightest widely available skins.
 The super soft fabric stuffs down real small.
 The attachment hardware is svelte and low profile.

 These skins are available in a few different universal arrangements.
 Only a select few skins are not universal in their compatibility.
 All the Black Diamond skins can be purchased for universal trim and mount.